NON-STATE ACTORS IN EDUCATION

 1. Terminology

 The 2018 Eritrea Basic Education Statistics Report defines a “non-government school” as a school administered and financed by institutions other than the Ministry of Education.
-According to the 2017 Education Sector Analysis, non-government schools are managed by communities, religious organizations, or sole proprietors, and students pay a schooling fee, and school management bodies employ most staff.
-The 2018 Eritrea Basic Education Statistics Report includes and defines different types of non-state providers, including “Community schools” defined as a school administered by municipalities or local or foreign communities, an “Awkaf (Mahad) school” schools administered by Awkaf (Islamic religion association), and “Mission schools” as those schools administered by churches (Coptic, Catholic, and Protestant churches).
+According to the 2017 Education Sector Analysis, non-government schools are managed by communities, religious organisations, or sole proprietors.
+Students pay tuition fees, and school management bodies employ most staff.
+The 2018 Eritrea Basic Education Statistics Report includes and defines different types of non-state providers.
+“Community schools” are defined as a school administered by municipalities or local or foreign communities, an “Awkaf (Mahad) school” is a school administered by Awkaf (Islamic religion association), while “mission schools” are schools administered by churches (Coptic, Catholic, and Protestant churches).

 1. Typology of provision